ldclaar/Tissuecyte_Annotation/README.md

 # Tissuecyte_Annotation
-App to annotate Tissuecyte Brains
+App for Tissuecyte Annotation

 # Environment Setup
-First, create a new environment, and then activate the environment (app is currently using python 3.9):
+First, create a new environment, and then activate the environment (app is currently using python 3.9.12):

 ```
 conda create -n tissuecyte_annotation python=3.9.12